xmartlabs/xmartlabs.github.io/_posts/2020-05-12-Android-Nav-Component.md

 ---
 <!--- STOPSHIP: Change date and featured_image --->

-This year the [Google I/O](https://events.google.com/io/) conference was canceled, so I think it's a good time to talk a about one of [Jetpack's](https://developer.android.com/jetpack) biggest Architecture component introduced last year, the [Android Navigation Component](https://developer.android.com/guide/navigation).
+This year the [Google I/O](https://events.google.com/io/) conference was canceled, so I think it's a good time to talk about one of [Jetpack's](https://developer.android.com/jetpack) biggest Architecture component introduced last year, the [Android Navigation Component](https://developer.android.com/guide/navigation).

 The aim of this series of posts is to talk about two important items that will help you decide on whether to use this library or not:
 1. The expectations and conclusions of using it for more than 9 months.